nixiesearch/nixiesearch/docs/docs/concepts/indexing.md

  Nixiesearch supports [Apache Kafka](https://kafka.apache.org/), [AWS S3](https://aws.amazon.com/s3/) (and also compatible object stores) and local files as a source of documents for indexing.

-If you have your dataset in a JSON file, instead of making HTTP PUT with very large payload using REST API, you can invoke a `nixiesearch index` sub-command to perform streaming indexing in a separate process:
+If you have your dataset in a JSON file, instead of making HTTP PUT with very large payload using REST API, you can invoke a [`nixiesearch index`](../reference/cli/index.md) sub-command to perform streaming indexing in a separate process:

 ```shell
 docker run -i -t -v <your-local-dir>:/data nixiesearch/nixiesearch:latest index file\
   --config /data/conf.yml --index <index name> --url file:///data/docs.json
 ```

 Where `<your-local-dir>` is a directory containing the `conf.yml` config file and a `docs.json` with documents for indexing.
-See [index CLI reference](../reference/cli/index.md) for more details.
+See [index CLI reference](../reference/cli/index.md) and [Supported URL formats](../reference/config/url.md) for more details.